ahoymrag/ahoymrag.github.io/seaM/screenplay/main.md

 <!-- START OF 31 -->

 ## Scene 31: INT.
-DOMINICS DINING ROOM KITCHEN - EVENING
+DOMINICS BACK DECK - EARLY EVENING

 _The kids return to the party.
 Mac approaches Dallas, who's standing alone in the hallway, looking at wall-mounted family portraits--photos of when the kids were little.
 He looks at his son and smiles._